Chart Color Schemes

 An assessment of population growth drivers in Whittington reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Whittington statistical area (Lv2), as estimated by AreaSearch using ABS data and validated addresses, was around 3,908 in November 2025.
-This figure represents a decrease from the 2021 Census count of 3,990 people, reflecting a change of -82 persons or approximately 2.1%.
-The latest resident population estimate by AreaSearch is 3,897 as of June 2024, with an additional 20 validated new addresses since the Census date contributing to this number.
-This results in a population density ratio of 2,505 persons per square kilometer for the Whittington (SA2), placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver of population growth in the area has been overseas migration.
+The estimated population of the suburb of Whittington is around 3,910 as of Feb 2026.
+This reflects a decrease since the 2021 Census which reported a population of 3,990 people.
+The current population was inferred from AreaSearch's estimate of resident population at 3,897 following examination of ABS ERP data release in June 2024 and an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of 2,506 persons per square kilometer, placing Whittington in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration primarily drove population growth in the area during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to project population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the Whittington (SA2) is expected to experience above median population growth compared to national regional areas.
-By 2041, the area's population is projected to increase by 577 persons, representing a total increase of approximately 14.4% over the 17-year period.
+Projected demographic trends indicate above median population growth in national regional areas, with Whittington expected to expand by 562 persons to 2041, reflecting a total increase of 14.4% over the 17-year period.

 Frequently Asked Questions - Population